jarkonik/a76xx/README.md

 ### License

 a76xx is licensed under either of the following, at your option: Apache License, Version 2.0, (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0) or MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

+### Special thanks

+- to Karol Więcław for purchasing a A7670E-based board which has been used for initial development